-Road to Brexit is now written and was published on 22 January 2017.
-It looks at the whole affair including the political background, the publicity of the campaign,
+Road to Brexit was published on 22 January 2017.
+It looks at the whole affair including the political background, the publicity of the campaign, the arguments,

-the arguments, motivations, voting figures and not least, captures what was being said at the time.
-It is impartial throughout, so leaving the reader to test their own opinions against those of the
+motivations, voting figures and not least, captures what was being said at the time.
+It is impartial throughout, so leaving the reader to test their own opinions against those of the other side.

-other side.
 Ending as it does on the day after the vote of 23 June 2016, there is no reflection of post-Brexit politics.
-Whatever one's views about the outcome, it is fair to say that the Referendum
+Whatever one's views about the outcome, it is fair to say that the Referendum was both a

 The two books about town curiosities are the result of quite an effort to track down the stuff which has either never been published, or if it has, will benefit from